Pranav2612000/utils/README.md

                 emailValidator - A regex based function to validate email Ids

                 wordValidator - A regex based function to validate strings containing only letters

+#### Scripts

+        Installation

+                ./install_python.sh - A script to install and setup python3, pip and other dependencies for python

+_